 You'll need to reserve a seat on the Rome to Venice Frecciargento or Frecciarossa trains when you buy your ticket.
 While you can probably buy your ticket at the station, it usually costs less to buy tickets for fast trains in advance.

 Italy's privately owned high-speed rail line, Italo, also offers train service from Rome's Ostiense and Tiburtina stations (but not Termini station) to Venice Santa Lucia and Mestre stations.
-Buy Italo tickets on Select Italy.
+Buy Italo tickets here.

 How to Get from Venice Train Station to other parts of Venice

 There are Vaporetto (water bus) stops in front of Santa Lucia Train Station.
 Route number 1 goes along the Grand Canal.
 See Venice Vaporetto Information and have a look at our Venice Sestiere map showing Venice's neighborhoods to help you figure out where you need to go.
 There are also water taxis, an expensive option, available near the train station.